prmichaelsen/fix-image-orientation/README.md

 </div>

 <h4 align="center">
-When this function receives a Blob of an image file as an argument, it returns the dataURL with orientation applied and exif removed.
+  Accepts a Blob of an image file as an argument and returns the dataURL with orientation applied and exif removed.
 </h4>

 ## Features